 4. Be Understanding

 Our children with special needs may have outbursts or behaviors that can be distracting.
 Do not judge a parent for any perceived lack of control over their children because they are likely struggling and just as frustrated as an observer may be.
 And keep in mind that some children with special needs do not look like they have special needs, so always remember that you never know if there is more going on in a child’s life than meets the eye.
 Try to understand that often parents fear how their children will be received more than anything else.
 Parents’ previous hurts and insecurities come out when it comes to their children and so much more for those of us with children with special needs.
 We want our kids to be accepted, loved, encouraged, and esteemed, just like every other child.

 Action step: If a child is in the middle of an outburst, be kind and ask the parent how you can help them.
 Try not to draw more attention to the matter.
 Kindness and gentleness go a long way.

 Families with a child with special needs have to educate themselves in order to navigate their child’s needs.
 Although it may not be expected of you to know as much about the disability, any effort towards this end is very much appreciated.
 Also, try to avoid negative-sounding words, such as “weird” or “normal” (the opposite is “abnormal”) - instead use words like “typical” or “neurotypical” or “on the spectrum.”

 Action step: Teach your children to be understanding of the issues their peers have.
 Parents can help their typical children understand how God makes us differently but loves us just the same.
-Consider receiving training through our Buddy Ministry and volunteer to take part in this ministry.
 (Book recommendation: One Three Nine Inspired books written about various disabilities, like Nathan’s Autism Spectrum Superpowers).